-As a Total Choice member, you can get services from any appropriately-licensed behavioral health provider at the same level of coverage.
+As a Community Choice member, you can get services from any appropriately-licensed behavioral health provider.
 However, contracted providers - those who have a contract with Carelon Behavioral Health to provide services to UniCare members - have agreed to accept UniCare's payment as payment in full.
 This means they won't balance bill UniCare members.
 In addition, you won't owe any coinsurance when you use contracted providers.

 Important!
 When you choose to use a non-contracted provider, you can be balance billed for charges over the allowed amount (that is, above the amount the Plan paid), whether you get the services in Massachusetts or out of state.
-See pages 22-23 for information about balance billing protection.
+See pages 23-24 for information about balance billing protection.